SCIENCE IN NATURE EDUCATION PROGRAMS FOR PRE-K THROUGH GRADE 8

 Each program is aligned with state science, math and literacy content standards.
 The program integrates the Three Dimensions of the Next Generation Science Standards (NGSS).

-Staff may be able to customize programs to fit your needs.
-Please feel free to contact us to discuss this option.
+Our staff may be able to customize programs to fit your needs; please contact us to discuss this option.

-For more information or to register for a program please contact us at 860-633-8402 or email Catie Resor firstname.lastname@example.org.
+For more information or to register for a program, please contact Lead Educator Catie Resor at 860-633-8402 or email@example.com.

 1-HOUR PROGRAMS: Offered in your classroom or at the Center at Glastonbury

-ANIMALS AND THEIR ENVIRONMENT: Meet the animals that live at our Glastonbury center to learn about their differences and similarities.
-Discover how each animal uses their unique adaptations to move, find food, or hide from predators.
+ANIMALS AND THEIR ENVIRONMENT (Animal Adaptations): Meet the animals that live at our Glastonbury center to learn about their differences and similarities.
+Discover how each animal uses its unique adaptations to move, find food or hide from predators.

-PLANT PARTS: Observe, compare, and contrast the life cycle of a plant while learning that all plants depend on water and light to grow.
-Students will learn about various plant parts and how those parts help them survive.
-Through dissection and observation students will examine seeds then plant seeds to keep in their classroom to carry out an investigation to determine if plants need sunlight.
+PLANT PARTS: Observe, compare and contrast the life cycle of a plant while learning that all plants depend on water and light to grow.
+Through dissection and observation, students will examine and learn about various plant parts and how those parts help them survive.
+Students will plant seeds to keep in their classroom for further observations.

 BIRDS OF PREY: Students will meet our center raptors to learn about the special adaptations of raptors and the role they play in ecosystems.